Work samples

 Sculpture inspired by ancient ritual vessels (I)

 Many cultures have used clay to honor the body, as seen in Egyptian canopic jars, Mayan ritual vessels, and Chinese funerary sculpture, among many others.
 In my work, I've used clay and traditional forms as a structure to present my experiences as a human in 2015.
-Technically, there is a logic and beauty in creating these ancient forms, but I think I enjoy just as much the sense of connection to our shared humanity and the past.
+I enjoy learning the techniques that these ancient masters used to create their vessels, but I think I enjoy just as much the sense of connection I have with these ancient artists, to our shared humanity and the past.
 I also certainly feel free to adapt the forms for my own purposes.
-These pieces have become my way of participating in a larger world.
+These pieces have become my way of participating in my own era, and perhaps forging a link to this collective past for the next generation."

 • First Breath Cicada Vessels